lmiller1990/vue-apollo-graphql/ARTICLE.md

 Next, we import `graphql` as `gql`.
 This makes writing GraphQL queries a bit nicer - see the syntax without `gql` in my previous article.
 We can now simply copy paste the test query from graphiql, and `console.log` the response.

 Start the Vue app by running `npm run serve` and visit `localhost:8080`.
-If everything went well, you can click the button, and open the console and see:
+If everything went well, you can open the console and see:

-TODO: add screenshot
+SS initial_query

 So everything is working - but we haven't seen anything different or exciting yet.
 We could have achieved this without Apollo.
 Let's take a look at what Apollo can do for us.